dvorak42/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - Set the "key_share" field to a randomly-generated valid public key for the named group.

-- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.
+- Set the "record_digest_mac" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

 - Set the "encrypted_sni" field to a randomly-generated string of 16 + padded_length + tag_length bytes, where tag_length is the tag length